ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 This basically puts the files of all these ebuilds under umbrella of one DLC.

-If you have DLC packages that gets pulled into different boards with no intersection, then they potentially can have the same DLC ID.
+If you have DLC packages that get pulled into different boards with no intersection, then they potentially can have the same DLC ID.
 For example, if you have multiple ebuilds for an application, one per architecture, all those ebuilds can have the same DLC ID.
-This means your app only deal with one DLC ID irrespective of the system architecture.
+This means your app only deals with one DLC ID irrespective of the system architecture.

 ## Write platform code to request DLC